Skip to main contentSkip to search

 Intensive vs Focused ABA: A Comparison

 Intensive (comprehensive) ABA involves 20-40 hours/week across multiple developmental domains and is recommended by the BACB for young children under 5 with broad skill deficits.
 Focused ABA involves 10-15 hours/week targeting specific goals and suits older children or those with circumscribed needs.
 Cost difference is substantial: intensive ABA costs $50,000-$80,000/year privately versus $25,000-$40,000 for focused.
-OAP budgets of up to $63,020 can support either model.
+OAP core clinical services funding of $6,600–$65,000/year can support either model.

 20-40 hrs/week